jlewi/foyle/docs/content/en/docs/blog/observability.md

 If we want to collect human feedback, we need to create a single unified experience for

 1. Asking the AI for help
 2. Editing/Executing AI suggested operations

-If users are copying and pasting between two different applications the likelihood of being able to instrument it to collect feedback goes way down.Fortunately, we already have a well-adopted and familiar pattern for combining exposition, commands/code, and rich output.
+If users are copying and pasting between two different applications the likelihood of being able to instrument it to collect feedback goes way down.
+Fortunately, we already have a well-adopted and familiar pattern for combining exposition, commands/code, and rich output.
 Its notebooks.

 Foyle’s frontend is VSCode notebooks.
 In Foyle, when you ask an AI for assistance, the output is rendered as cells in the notebook.
 The cells contain shell commands that can then be used to execute those commands either locally or remotely using the notebook controller API, which talks to a Foyle server.
 Here's a short video illustrating the key interactions.